Improving literacy at Springfield Community Primary School

 As a school, we track the use of Bedrock and sessions completed over a week.
 We are constantly analysing how we can utilise the information in changing situations, particularly lockdown and isolations.

-If any, what challenges do you face?
-Has Bedrock supported you in overcoming these challenges?
-If so, in what ways?
+What challenges do you face and how has Bedrock supported you in overcoming these challenges?

 We face many challenges around academic achievement in our school, with children making good progress but not necessarily meeting attainment expectations.
 Our school is in a highly deprived area and so language acquisition is generally poor and as a school, we work together to raise children’s vocabulary and understanding.
 We also have a rising number of children with English as an additional language and therefore Bedrock is a valuable resource for children that have built their confidence and are able to speak English but are not always sure of new words and their meanings.